andrea-diaz/andrea-diaz.github.io/_pages/about.md

 <b style="color: #580d5e">¡Hola! </b>  Welcome to my personal website.

-I am a researcher in cognitive neuropsychology currently working at <b> The Neuro </b> (Montreal Neurological Institute-Hospital) in Montreal, Canada.
+I am a researcher in cognitive neuropsychology currently living in Montreal, Canada.
 I am a person driven by an insatiable curiosity and a passion for acquiring knowledge.

 ## <b style="color:#580d5e">It's all about cognition and the building blocks of learning...</b>